ConnectedHomes/chaim/client/README.md

 session, and opens a browser window to the url.
 If the original session is less than the auto-renew session percentage the account will be automatically renewed first.
+Note: There doesn't seem to be any way to access the browser tab with AWS running in it, so this process first opens a new tab to issue the logout command, then a 2nd new tab to log you into the new account.
+This will leave you with 2 extra tabs, sorry.

 <a name='ccainit'></a>
 #### [init](#contents)